xfortisfye/GCCF/07-lab.md

 ### Create the blue server with a network tag.

-1. In the Console, navigate to Navigation menu (mainmenu.png) > Compute Engine > VM instances.
+1. In the Console, navigate to Navigation Menu > Compute Engine > VM instances.

 2. Click Create Instance.